 Four secrets to powerful storytelling for business:

-Unless there is a message or some sort of meaning that your readers can connect with (on a human level) it will not have any impact at all.
-Think about the brands that you love and the way their stories make you feel.
+Unless there is a message or some sort of meaning your readers can connect with (on a human level) it will not have any impact at all.
+Think about the brands you love and the way their stories make you feel.

 We are curious by nature, it is in our DNA, and it is why stories have kept the world turning for millennia.
 See if you can create a sense of anticipation, layout a treasure map to follow or involve your audience in a ‘need to know’ scenario.
 Always finish with a strong conclusion, but subtly leave them wanting more…